A brisk hike out to Mont Tendre

 Down into the Holey Forest, just called "Les Combes".
 We need to leave off making career plans and reviewing our stock positions for a while and pay attention to the footing underneath.

-This looks like a promising way forward, though.
 We're trying to stay high and avoid all the deep depressions, some of which don't have bottoms on them.

 Now we'll settle just for anything that looks familiar.

-An unavoidable downhill, but we believe that we've now got onto a known unmarked trail that will guide us safely through the jumbles.
+Now we're onto a known unmarked trail that will guide us safely through the jumbles.

-We're walking along with a firm gaze forward, looking down neither to the right nor to the left.
+We walk along with a firm gaze forward, looking down neither to the right nor to the left.

 That's the ski club of Les Brassus cabin of Grand Cunay (1543m), with by the sound of it a bunch of young lads staying over for the weekend.

-Like this, straight down about 60m of toes-grindingly steep slope, past this little waterfall spring out of the mountainside.
+A new way back to the car: straight down about 60m of toes-grindingly steep slope, past this little waterfall spring out of the mountainside.

 And then back along a farm road carved out of the hillside back towards Marchairuz